MartinRajnoha/MartinRajnoha/README.md

 # Martin Rajnoha

+My area is AI/ML in general, but primary expertise is image processing.
+Currently, I am working as a scientific developer dealing with creation and integration scientific methods into production.

+I was working on plenty of small projects or playground ideas because of I like challenges and algorithmization.
+These small projects were basically developed using web technologies such as HTML5, JavaScript, JQuery, Ajax, PHP, MySQL, RestAPI...
+Nowadays I prefer using Python because of its worldwide utilization in AI / ML areas that is my primary interest.
+But I also worked with VBA (MS Excel), Java (Hibernate, Spring boot), C#, etc.

 ## Education
 * 2016 - 2020 **Ph.D.** at Brno University of Technology, Dept. of Telecommunication
   * Thesis: Determination of objects similarity based on image information